 Virtual Private Network and Remote Desktop Protocol administration tools have become indispensable assets to support the remote culture.
 Unfortunately, these tools can also be rife with a lot of vulnerabilities such as weak login credentials or unpatched software.

-Know why ringing the cyber bell is the need of the hour?
+Know why ringing the cyber security bell in middle east is the need of the hour?

 Cyber security threats are defined and redefined every day but in 2021 it took a wide jump.
 Digitization is still making our lives more efficient, easier but on balance brings more benefit than danger.
 Vulnerability assessment has always been an integral part of enterprises but today it is throwing up surprising quirks along the way.